 Connect the 65° nozzle (usually black), or use your garden sprayer, and spray the cleaning solution onto the deck.
-If you have a deck brush, use it to scrub the surface.
+Let it soak for a few minutes, then use your deck brush to scrub the surface.
 If you have a large deck, consider working in sections so you can rinse the solution off before it starts to dry.

 Switch to the 25° nozzle (usually green) for wood, or the 40° nozzle (usually white) for composite, and rinse the cleaning solution from the deck (starting with the side that borders the house, if applicable).
 Work one or two boards at a time, rinsing in the direction of the grain, and make sure you don’t spray too close to cause any damage (generally, you want to keep the nozzle at least a foot away).

-If you bought a brightening solution, use it now following the same instructions as steps 3-5: prepare it, apply it, then rinse it.
+If you bought a brightening solution, use it now following the same instructions as cleaning: prepare the solution, apply it and rinse it.

-Take down your plastic sheeting, put away your equipment and make sure you properly dispose of any leftover cleaning solution (for those who used chemicals).
-Wait at least 24 hours for the deck to dry before enjoying it again (or before staining).
+Take down your sheeting, put away your equipment and make sure you properly dispose of any leftover cleaning solution (if you used toxic chemicals).
+Wait at least 24 hours for the deck to dry before enjoying it again, or before staining.

-Use your sander (with the recommended sandpaper for wood or composite) to sand the deck, then use your push broom to sweep away the dust.
-Prepare your stain following the manufacturer’s instructions, then use your applicator to spread the stain onto the deck.
+Use your sander (with 80-grit sandpaper for wood, or 240-grit for composite) to prep the deck, then use your push broom to sweep away the dust.
+Prepare your stain following the manufacturer’s instructions, then use your preferred applicator (pad, roller, etc.) to begin staining.
 Work one or two boards at a time, brushing in the direction of the grain, and make sure you apply the recommended number of coats (two coats is standard, but again, follow the manufacturer’s instructions).

 Frequently asked questions